Weather in the Philippines

-The one thing that bothers me the most about the weather is when people know a typhoon is rolling in and still do nothing to prepare for it.
-It bothers me more than the storm itself, especially when typhoons affect some place in the country every single year.
+The one thing that bothers me the most about the weather is when people know a typhoon is approaching and will still do nothing to prepare for it.
+It bothers me more than the storm itself, especially when they know at least one typhoon will hit the country every single year.

-How Many Seasons of Weather in the Philippines Are There?
+How Many Seasons Are There in the Philippines?

 The Perception of Cold or Hot

-When I lived in Phoenix, Arizona, I used to laugh at the people we called “snowbirds”.
-The people who came to Phoenix for the winter from places where it was much colder.
+When I lived in Phoenix, Arizona, (more than 18 years ago) I used to laugh at the people we called “snowbirds”.
+They were the people who came to Phoenix for the winter from places where it was much colder.
 The snowbirds would walk around in T-shirts and shorts when everyone else was wearing heavy clothing, sweaters and jackets.
 It was amusing, but understandable.

 The temperature rarely went below freezing in Phoenix, and those people came from places where it always went below freezing in the winter.
 They had more brown fat on their bodies than we did, which insulated them from the cold.

 Even though I’ve lived in the Philippines for a long time (off and on), it’s almost always either warm or hot for me.
-The Filipinos are running around in sweaters and jackets during the cold season, while I’m wearing a T-shirt.
-I guess I could be considered something like a “snowbird”, but not coming from a place where it snows.
+The Filipinos are running around in sweaters and jackets during the cold season, while I’m the one wearing a T-shirt.

 Keeping Tabs on the Weather

-Looking at the satellite map they display, I can tell whether it’s safe for running around outside my neighborhood.
-I ignore the fact that a lot of Filipinos are running around regardless of the weather.
+Looking at the satellite map they display, I can tell whether it’s safe to go to places outside my neighborhood.
+I ignore the fact that a lot of Filipinos are doing exactly that regardless of the weather.
 I stay home when I don’t believe it’s safe, even when others think it is.

-When it’s rainy season (and still hot), I see people taking showers in the rain, playing basketball, and doing all kinds of things I’ve never seen anywhere else in the world.
+When it’s rainy season (and still hot), I see people taking showers in the rain and doing all kinds of things you would never see them doing anywhere else in the world.